Lazr1026/wafel_nowifi_patch/README.md

-# Stroopwafel plugin to tolerate ISFShax
+# Stroopwafel plugin to remove the WiFi module

 This plugin for [stroopwafel](https://github.com/shinyquagsire23/stroopwafel) is a IOSU patch to remove the need for the WiFi module.